 Ask them to keep their head up, to lean forward slightly and place their hands on the chair armrests or on the edge of the chair or bed.
-Tell them to slowly sit down with their bottom as far back in the chair or on the bed as possible.
-The person then needs to straighten up, and maybe adjust to get comfortable.
+Guide them to slowly sit down with their bottom as far back in the chair or on the bed as possible.
+The person then needs to straighten up, and might need to adjust to get comfortable.